Competitive Mathematics — Factorization

 The answer is yes, the factorization over the real numbers field is unique.

-And here is a brief informal reasoning which we won’t discuss the details further, because these mathematical concepts are way more beyond the contents that we are focusing on currently.
+And here is a brief informal reasoning which we won’t discuss the details further, because these mathematical concepts are way more beyond the contents that we are focusing on currently:

-(Assume $P(x)$ and $p(x)$ to be any polynomial of 1 variable $x$ with real coefficients)
+(Assume $P(x)$ and $f(x)$ to be any polynomial of $1$ variable $x$ with real coefficients)

 2. The factorization of $\forall \ P(x)$ over the real numbers field is unique.